 Compared to other times in history, we as women currently have many more choices available to us.
 Under the law and within society, there are many more “acceptable” ways we can work, marry, raise children, etc. Women in my mother’s generation often talk about the privileges women in my generation are privy to that they never were.
 And for all of this, I am grateful.

 Growing up in the 80s, I often heard the phrase that women were now able to “have it all” (e.g. work, families, social lives).
-Those people involved in the women’s movement, I think they were striving for the women's movementwomen to be able to make choices for themselves in terms of what they want to spend their time and energy on.
+Those people involved in the women’s movement, I think they were striving for women to be able to make choices for themselves in terms of what they want to spend their time and energy on.
 The problem is we have not always made choices: there really is pressure to do everything, and to do everything really well.
 This means something suffers, and this something is often our mental health.

 But what does “having it all” look like in reality?